skyWalker1997/FixedStar/README.md

 IPSTACK

 # Attention
-If you are in Chine，some website will timeout, please use ss or VPN
+If you are in China，some website will timeout, please use ss or VPN
 # OutPut
 I just chose some information of those website.Some output are not formal,because it just shows the situation of this intelligence source
 # Sample